sonatype/nexus-oss/README.md

 - Multiple createrepo tasks on the same repository get merged.
 - Use Yum group repositories as target of staging repositories (Nexus Pro)

+## Requirements

+The Nexus Yum Plugin uses the command line "createrepo" utility to build yum repository metadata.
+This utility must be on the path of the system that is running Nexus.

+If your Centos/Redhat/Fedora system does not have this command you can install it by running "yum install createrepo" as root.

 ## Help & Issues

 Ask for help at our [Google Group][7] or [create a new issue][8].